 At a recent family reunion, my sister-in-law was wearing a t-shirt with really gorgeous sleeves that were knife pleated from the top to the middle of the sleeve, resulting in a bell/ruffle effect at the bottom of the sleeve.
 I loved these sleeves so much that I immediately decided I needed to recreate them for myself.
 It’s a really interesting design detail that adds a little flair to any basic top, and it’s totally on trend.

 This tutorial works great for any woven top (t-shirt) pattern with short sleeves.
 I used the Key Largo Top by Hey June Patterns for my top, but another great option would be the Scout Tee by Grainline Studio.
 The original top is from J.Crew and is made out of a knit material, so this could work for a knit t-shirt pattern as well.
-For this version, I decided to use this really pretty rayon fabric from Fabric.com’s French Designer collection.
-It was perfect for this top.

 Let’s get started!

-- Water soluble making pen
+- Water soluble marking pen

 - Fabric required for your pattern plus 1 yard extra for the sleeves

 Creating Your Sleeve Pattern